VIIIbyuL/506-final-project/README.md

 AFTER:

  [1] RANDOM TRAIN/TEST SPLIT
-              precision    recall  f1-score   support

-           0       0.93      0.99      0.96       113
+Class	Precision	Recall	F1-Score	Support
+0	0.91	0.98	0.95	4929
-           1       0.96      0.76      0.85        34
+1	0.89	0.66	0.76	1331

-    accuracy                           0.94       147
-   macro avg       0.95      0.88      0.91       147
-weighted avg       0.94      0.94      0.94       147
+Accuracy: 0.91
+Macro Avg: Precision 0.90, Recall 0.82, F1 0.85
+Weighted Avg: Precision 0.91, Recall 0.91, F1 0.91

  [2] TIME-BASED SPLIT
-              precision    recall  f1-score   support

-           0       0.82      0.93      0.87       107
-           1       0.70      0.47      0.57        40

-    accuracy                           0.80       147
-   macro avg       0.76      0.70      0.72       147
-weighted avg       0.79      0.80      0.79       147
+Class	Precision	Recall	F1-Score	Support
+0	0.84	0.96	0.90	4484
+1	0.86	0.54	0.66	1776

+Accuracy: 0.84
+Macro Avg: Precision 0.85, Recall 0.75, F1 0.78
+Weighted Avg: Precision 0.85, Recall 0.84, F1 0.83

  [3] K-FOLD CROSS-VALIDATION
-K-Fold Scores: [0.6462585  0.67346939 0.94557823 0.78911565 0.62328767]
+K-Fold Scores:
+[0.88658147, 0.87332268, 0.8784345, 0.89600639, 0.91741214]

-Mean Accuracy: 0.735541887988072
+Mean Accuracy: 0.8903514376996805

 What this means:
 [1] Random Train/Test Split
 This setup randomly partitions the data, allowing both past and future data to appear in training and test sets.
-The model achieves 94% accuracy with strong precision and recall for both classes, indicating high overall performance.
+The model achieves 91% accuracy with strong precision and recall for both classes, indicating high overall performance.
 The high recall for class 1 (alignment) suggests the model successfully identifies aligned cases even when they’re less frequent.

 [2] Time-Based Split
 In this more realistic scenario, the model is trained on earlier data and tested on later, unseen data—simulating forward prediction.
-Performance drops slightly to 80% accuracy, with a notable decline in recall for class 1 (0.47).
+Performance drops slightly to 84% accuracy, with a notable decline in recall for class 1 (0.47).
 This reflects the increased difficulty in generalizing to future, possibly unseen patterns.

 [3] K-Fold Cross-Validation
 Cross-validation provides robustness by averaging performance over multiple train/test splits.
 Scores vary by fold, with one notably high fold (0.94) and some lower ones.
-The mean accuracy is ~73.5%, which is lower than the random split but consistent with the time-based result.
+The mean accuracy is ~89%, which is lower than the random split but consistent with the time-based result.
 This suggests some variability in performance, but still supports general model stability.
 ---

 ## 5. Key Learnings